List of awards and nominations received by Doctors: Screen Nation Film and Television Awards

 The Screen Nation Film and Television Awards were an annual award ceremony devised to celebrate and award Black British and international film and television talent.

 TV Choice Awards

 The TV Choice Awards, awarded by TV Choice magazine, began in 1997 as the TV Quick Awards.

+TVTimes Awards

+The TVTimes Awards, awarded by TVTimes magazine, are hosted annually.
+The awards are voted for by readers of the magazine.

 Writers' Guild of Great Britain Awards

 The Writers' Guild of Great Britain Awards are an annual awards ceremony which honour writers' achievements.